mrcsmcl/team4gdd/missions.md

 The player will fail the level if:
 - Leo is detected by cameras or sensors: Some areas have direct surveillance, which Vinny can disable temporarily, but mistakes cost the mission.
 Some cameras, even with access, Vinny cannot disable.
 - Leo is seen by family members: Any direct eye contact with the father, mother, or Clara results in failure.
-- Leo does not collect at least three main items: The soda can, the clock, and The Little Prince book.
+- Leo does not collect at least three main items: The soda can, the watch, and The Little Prince book.

 ---